Maintenance and Migration

 If the error "DB is already locked for updating" is seen in a failed upgrade, the following steps will resolve the issue.

-In the event of a problem, the first thing we will do is reset the "isLocked" flag to "null" so that we can re-try the update by doing the following.
+In the event of a problem, first reset the "isLocked" flag to "null", to retry the update by doing the following:

-After we have done this, we will then re-try our update by restarting our docker container
+After this, retry the update by restarting our docker container:

-Once it has restarted, you will then inspect the logs to see if it has moved past the "stuck" update.
-If it has not, then we can bump the version of the update by one patch version and then retry as follows.
-Here is what we would run if we were stuck on update 3.3.7.
+Once it has restarted, inspect the logs to see if it has moved past the "stuck" update.
+If it has not, then bump the version of the update by one patch version and then retry as follows.
+The following example command would be used if th4 server was stuck on version 3.3.7:

-In most cases, this will not have any ill effects, but if you run into this scenario, please reach out to Form.io Support so that we can provide you with the "manual" update script you had to skip so that are able to ensure all updates are applied cleanly to your deployment.
+In most cases, this will not have any ill effects.
+However, please reach out to Form.io Support so that we can provide you with the "manual" update script you had to skip so that are able to ensure all updates are applied cleanly to your deployment.

 Upgrading a PDF Server can be done by using the following command.

-Perform a mongodump of the database, and place it in the "Destination" folder above.
-This assumes the database name is "formio".
+Perform a mongodump of the database, and place it in the "Destination" folder noted above.
+The sample command below assumes the database is named form.io:

-Exit the container (by typing "exit" and press enter) and then verify that the "archive" in the "Source" folder looks like the following:
+Exit the container (type "exit", then press enter) and then verify that the "archive" in the "Source" folder looks like the following:

-Next, "scp" this file from the Source machine to the Destination machine by inputting the following:
+Use the "scp" command to move this file from the Source machine to the Destination machine as follows:

-SSH into the destination machine and ensure the Form.io Docker Containers have "stopped".
+SSH into the destination machine and ensure the Form.io Docker Containers are stopped.

-Within the destination machine, find the "Source" and "Destination" folders of the running docker mongo container similar to step #4.
+On the destination machine, find the "Source" and "Destination" folders of the running Docker MongoDB container, similar to step #4.

 Finally, restore the backup to the destination database.

 The following documentation describes how to perform different kinds of migrations within the Form.io platform.
-Throughout this documentation, we will refer to both Source and Destination projects, where the source is the project where you would like to migrate FROM while the Destination is the project you would like to migrate into.
+This documentation will refer to both Source and Destination projects, where the source is the project where to migrate FROM while the Destination is the project to migrate into.

 Migrating from one project to another can easily be achieved with a combination of the Form.io Staging system as well as the Form.io CLI tool.
 The Staging system is used to migrate the Forms, Resources, and all Project level configurations.
 It is used to migrate everything EXCEPT Submissions and Settings.